ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 In that case, there are two options for documentation deployment, using a bot and using a personal access token (PAT).
-Depending on your profile (how many organizations you work in, the rights in the different repositories, etc), using a PAT can be potentially dangerous because PAT are not restricted to defined repositories, rather have general permissions.
+Depending on your profile (how many organizations you work in, the rights in the different repositories, etc.), using a PAT can be potentially dangerous because PAT are not restricted to defined repositories, rather have general permissions.
 This means that a PAT with `repository-write` permission can write in any repo in any organization that the